sbussmann/uvmcmcfit/docs/inputformat.rst

 ..
 Note::

     In future versions of CASA, the plan (as I understand it) is to set both the relative and absolute value of the weights rigorously.
-Until then, the following advice might be useful to you.
+For now, only the relative value of the weights is meaningful, so the following advice might be useful to you.

 A CASA routine exists to re-compute the weights based on the scatter in the visibilities within a spectral window (spw).
 This task is called ``statwt``.